aherbay/personal_website/content/en/authors/admin/_index.md

 superuser: true
 title: Alexandre Herbay
 ---

-I am passionate about human cognition & language, data science & AI and software development.
-I am currently looking for new professional opportunities in R&D related to these fields.
+I am passionate about data science and software development, whether to create useful tools for scientists and clinicians, study human cognition & language, or in the context of artificial intelligence.

-As part of my PhD in the McGill Neurocognition of Language lab, I investigated how the brain processes language.
-More specifically, I evaluated how semantic relations and sentence structure influence the way the brain accesses the meaning of words in real time.
+As part of my Ph.D. in the McGill Neurocognition of Language lab, I evaluated how semantic relations and sentence structure influence the way the brain accesses the words’ meaning in real-time.
+To that end, I used advanced statistical modelling on event-related potentials data (a neuroimaging technique based on EEG).
+As I lacked a tool to best visualize and explore high-dimensional ERP data, I created a new R package (ERPscope) to easily perform high-quality and customizable analyses and visualizations.

-Besides my research, I  develop software, whether in the form of an R package for neuroimaging research (ERPscope) or in the form of mobile iOS apps to assess oral language development

-These apps allow to evaluate the development of oral language in children and detect language difficulties early on (Phophlo) or to assess and treat the perception of speech sounds in a speech & language therapy context (SAILS).
+Besides my research, I develop software in the form of mobile iOS apps.
+Phophlo allows to evaluate oral language production and perception in children and detect language difficulties early on, while SAILS helps to assess and treat the perception of speech sounds in a speech & language therapy context.